pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 **Prerequisites**

-This tutorial uses packages in addition to *pydicom* that are not installed by default, but are required for *RLE Lossless* compression of *Pixel Data*.
-For more information on what packages are available to compress a given transfer syntax see the :ref:`image compression guide
+This tutorial uses packages in addition to *pydicom* that are not installed by default, but are required for *RLE Lossless* and *JPEG-LS Near-lossless* compression of *Pixel Data*.
+For more information on what packages are available to compress a given transfer syntax see the :ref:`image compression guide <guide_compression_supported>`.
-<guide_compression_supported>`.

 Installing using pip:

 .. code-block:: bash

-    python -m pip install -U pydicom>=2.2 numpy pylibjpeg
+    python -m pip install -U pydicom numpy pylibjpeg pyjpegls

 Installing on conda:

 .. code-block:: bash

     conda install numpy
-    conda install -c conda-forge pydicom>=2.2
+    conda install -c conda-forge pydicom
-    pip install pylibjpeg
+    pip install pylibjpeg pyjpegls

 Introduction